mtaku3/filepond-plugin-tarball/README.md

 In many cases, specially while using some reactive frameworks you might like to show some loading screen while it is archiving files which might take some time depending upon the directory size.

-In those cases you can pass a callback function inside the `FilepondTarball()`.
+In those cases you can pass a callback function inside the `FilePondTarball()`.
 If you pass a callback then it won't add the tar files in the queue directly.
 Instead, it will give you the Array of Promise objects which you can tap into to show loading and inject the tar files when they are done.

 **Example:**
 ```js